Improving and preserving safe and healthy housing for all Seattle renters.

-Once you receive a Notice of Violation letter, you must comply or contact us immediately about one of the other choices, such as an extension or appeal.
-You may request a review of the violation of penalties by following the steps in this instruction sheet.
+Once you receive a Notice of Violation letter, you must comply or contact us immediately if you need an extension or want to appeal.
+You may request a review of the violation of penalties by following these instructions to file an appeal.

-If you do not comply or request review, we will send the case to the City Attorney’s office to file a law suit to compel you to meet the RRIO requirement and pay the penalties.
+If you do not comply or request a review, we will send the case to the City Attorney’s office to file a lawsuit to compel you to meet the RRIO requirement and pay the penalties.
 We will notify you when we refer the violation to the City Attorney.